seanelizabethcaron/usermanager/README.md

 ### OpenID Connect configuration

 Ensure that we are setting the REMOTE_USER environment variable.
-The easiest way to do this is to configure OIDCRemoteUserClaim with the email attribute and use the filter to parse out the user name to assign to REMOTE_USER.
+The easiest way to do this is to configure OIDCRemoteUserClaim with the email attribute and use the filter to parse out the user name.
 ```
 OIDCRemoteUserClaim email ^(.*)@
 ```